 The Provost and Vice Chancellor for Academic Affairs or designee is responsible for the annual and ad hoc review of this policy and its procedures.
 The Faculty Senate is responsible for the approval of this policy.

-For repeat offense, if the student does not submit an appeal then the AIB shall meet and make a determination of the violation.
+6 If the student does not submit the Academic Appeal Form then the AIB shall meet to discuss the recommended sanction.

-The Board members shall not be told of the student's potential repeat-offender status.
-Only after the Board finds the student in fault shall the associate dean inform its members and schedule the penalty-phase hearing.
+8 The Board members shall be told of the student's potential repeat-offender status.